wellmadehq/writing/Leads.md

 > Vacations are stressful affairs and there’s usually a lot more to do then just pack everything up.
 The Art of Manliness put together a checklist that covers everything from making phone calls to charging your devices.

-# Developed problem, solution hinted
+# Developed problem, solution only hinted

 > Last month, I took a nice, two-week vacation.
 I was excited, but even shortly into the trip, I was also dreading the awful feeling of coming back.
 It’s not the best attitude to have, but it’s easy to get anxious when vacations go by so fast.
 Before you know it, you’re stuck in the same grind you were in before you left.
 This time, I wanted things to be different.